DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 ### Note:
-As mentioned earlier, Scene IDs are crucial for instancing in PlayStation Home.
-Sharing IDs between similar scenes is possible but should be handled with care.
+As previously mentioned, Scene IDs are essential for correct instancing in PlayStation Home.
+It is possible to share IDs between similar scenes, but this should be approached with caution.

-#### Usage
+#### Usage:
-- Enter one or more Scene IDs (space, comma, line-separated).
+- Enter one or more Scene IDs (separated by spaces, commas, or lines).
 - You can also drag a plaintext SceneList.xml into the right-hand side of the tab, and it will parse and decrypt all IDs.
-Don't drag the xml exactly onto the textbox.
+Ensure not to drag the XML directly onto the textbox.

-#### Options
+#### Options:
-- Generally, you don't need to touch this setting; leave it on default (Disabled) for newer Home.
+- Generally, this setting does not require modification; keep it on default (Disabled) for newer Home versions.
-- Legacy Mode, when enabled, allows for decryption of early type IDs to suit earlier home builds.
+- Legacy Mode, when activated, facilitates the decryption of early type IDs suitable for earlier Home builds.